The Benefits of Spending Time in Nature with Your Dog

 Interacting with dogs is scientifically proven to have psychological and physiological benefits for humans.
 Studies have shown that oxytocin (the hormone responsible for social bonding) increases during positive human-animal interaction, while cortisol (the stress hormone) decreases.

-Spending focused time with your dog, playing fetch, practising recall, or simply walking at your own pace in a secure field, strengthens the emotional bond.
+Spending focused time with your dog, playing fetch, practicing recall, or simply walking at your own pace in a secure field strengthens the emotional bond.
 Unlike public walks, where owners may be constantly alert to other dogs or traffic, secure fields offer peace of mind and allow for calm, present interaction.

 Secure fields remove many of these barriers.
 They encourage owners to walk more regularly, stay outdoors longer, and engage in activity with less stress or anticipation of unwanted encounters.
 Regular access to these spaces supports cardiovascular health, mental resilience, and better sleep patterns.